Friends of Nachusa Grasslands

 College Students

-College students seeking extra credit or fulfilling class requirements are welcome to participate in workdays from May through early November.
-Potential volunteer activities include weed removal and seed collection.
+College students seeking extra credit or fulfilling class requirements are welcome to participate in workdays as long as they come prepared to engage fully in the planned activities.

 • Participating in Thursday and Saturday Workdays